ruffoa/Compilers-PT_Pascal/Docs/A3 - Semantic Analysis Docs.md

 - Swap the order of `@IndexType` and `@ComponentType` in the `TypeBody` SSL rule

 # Initial Values
-- Modify the `VariableDeclarations` routine to check for the existance of the `sInitialValue` token and call the `Assignment` routine if it does.
+- Modify the `VariableDeclarations` rule to check for the existance of the `sInitialValue` token and call the `Assignment` rule if it does.
 Also modify to allow for not having a type, and assigning `int` as the type if one is not provided

 ```diff
 -        @TypeBody